 The Acetic Acid in vinegar reacts with many inorganic compounds to help break down and extract goodies from a whole range of things.

-Vinegar extraction can be used to extract Calcium and phosphorus from bones, egg or Oyster shells.
-You can use it to draw more goodness from the leftovers remaining after the molasses part of Fish Ferment making.
+Vinegar extraction can be used to extract Calcium and Phosphorus from bones, eggs or oyster shells.
+You can use it to draw more goodness from the leftovers after the molasses part of fish ferment-making.

 After any water extraction or ferment, you can soak the remnants in vinegar to extract even more goodness.

-Vinegar is a sloution of an acid in water (that’s why you can’t buy 100% vinegar and as such, it already contains water.
-I buy double strength vinegar that is labelled as 8%.
-That means that there is 92% water in the solution, so you can save time doing both water and vinegar extractions of some things such as bones or shells by just using vinegar.
-For our gardening purposes, the compounds extracted by the acid are water soluble too.
+Vinegar is an acid solution in water (that’s why you can’t buy 100% vinegar; as such, it already contains water).
+I buy double-strength vinegar that is labelled as 8%.
+That means there is 92% water in the solution, so you can save time doing water and vinegar extractions of some things, such as bones or shells, by just using vinegar.
+For our gardening purposes, the compounds extracted by the acid are water-soluble, too.

 How to extract with vinegar

 You don’t need to be as fussy with eggshells as you do with bones.
-If I’m not making an extract that is going to be stored, I just wash them, crush them up a bit and add the vinegar.
-After the second round of vinegar, the pieces of lining will float to the surface with the bubbles and you can just skim them off.
+If I’m not making an extract that will be stored, I just wash them, crush them up a bit and add the vinegar.
+After the second round of vinegar, the pieces of lining will float to the surface with the bubbles, and you can just skim them off.

 Leave it for a couple of weeks, shaking or stirring every few days to keep fresher acid in contact with the eggshell fragments.

 Strain off the vinegar and replace it with more.
-Often you can get 3 or 4 extractions form the materials you are extracting from.
-It doesn’t matter if you forget about it and let it go for longer, it will be fine.
-I’ve forgotten about some lots for months at a time and they have not had any problems.
+Often, you can get 3 or 4 extractions from the materials you are extracting from.
+It doesn’t matter if you forget about it and let it go for longer; it will be fine.
+I’ve forgotten about some lots for months at a time, and they have not had any problems.

-Filter yout vinegar extract and either combine it with a water extract that you’ve made previously or just store it by itself somewhere airtight and out of direct sunlight.
+Filter your vinegar extract and either combine it with a water extract you’ve made previously or store it somewhere airtight and out of direct sunlight.

 How to use the product.

-Most of what is in yout extract is inorganic mineral compounds, so you don’t need much.
-I put a tablespoonful into wery watering can that I am going to apply.
+Most of what is in your extract is inorganic mineral compounds, so you don’t need much.
+I put a tablespoonful into the watering can that I will apply.
 At this rate, it won’t shift the pH either.

 What can I use it for?